qtbeee/tagdeletion/README.md

 # tagdeletion
 Brackets extension for removing the outermost pair of html tags in a selection.

 Designed to remove the first opening tag and last closing tag in a selection of text.
+Tags don't need to match to be removed.
+Self-closed tags (like `<br/>`) are ignored.
+Comments are also ignored.

 ####How to Use: